Episodes

 1247 - Ramblings with Rich Klein 10.0

 Various rambling topics including the challenges of customer service in large companies like Beckett Media and COMC.com, the impact of card companies expanding into non-sports products on pricing, and the complexities of dealing with high-value unopened cases in auctions.
-They also dive into the concept of 'junk wax' and debate whether cards from certain overproduced eras can ever be considered vintage.00:44 Customer Service Challenges01:50 Pricing Dynamics in Sports Cards02:46 1979-80 O-Pe...
+They also dive into the concept of 'junk wax' and debate whether cards from certain overproduced eras can ever be considered vintage.
+00:44 Customer Service Challenges 01:50 Pricing Dynamics in Sports Cards 02:46 1979-80 O-Pee...

 1389